Circle line (London Underground): Extension

 In December 2009, the Circle line was extended to include the Hammersmith & City route from Edgware Road to Hammersmith.
 Rather than continuously running around the circle, trains now travel from Hammersmith to Edgware Road, generally going around the circle once before terminating at Edgware Road, and returning via the same route; occasionally, trains may also continue clockwise through Edgware Road to additional stations.
 The change was made to improve reliability and increase the service frequency on the Hammersmith branch.

+Coronavirus closure

-In March 2020, following the UK government's implementation of lockdown restricting all non-essential travel, the Circle line, along with the Waterloo & City line, was suspended.
+In March 2020, following the UK government's implementation of a lockdown that included restricting all non-essential travel, the Mayor of London shut the Circle line.